Stanisław Wyspiański: Self-Portraits

+Landscapes

 Wyspiański Museum and monuments in his honor

-The Stanisław Wyspiański Museum in Kraków is located in the Szołayski tenement house built in the 17th century.
-It is a division of the National Museum, Kraków, sometimes referred to as the Szołayski Museum.
+At the beginning the Stanisław Wyspiański Museum in Kraków was located in the Szołayski tenement house built in the 17th century.
+Since 2021, the Old Granary has housed the Stanisław Wyspiański Museum.
+It is a new division of the National Museum in Kraków, sometimes referred to as the NMK Wyspiański.
+The museum holds the largest collection of Stanisław Wyspiański's works in Poland, including 1 100 objects.

 At All Saints' Square, the Wyspiański 2000 Information Exhibition Pavilion is a rare example of contemporary architecture in the Old Town, featuring three of Wyspiański's stained glass windows.

 In 1996 a plaque for Stanisław Wyspiański was unveiled at Hotel Nordbahn (since 2008 Austria Classic Hotel Wien) at Praterstraße 72 in Vienna's Leopoldstadt, commemorating the 50th anniversary of the Österreichisch-Polnische Gesellschaft (Austrian-Polish Society) and Wyspiański's frequents stays at the hotel, where among other things he wrote his German dramatic fragment "Weimar 1829" in summer 1904.

 In front of the new National Museum building in Kraków on 3-go Maja Street there is a monument to Stanisław Wyspiański.
 2007 was named the Year of Stanisław Wyspiański by the Polish Sejm.